6,000 urged to evacuate as North Carolina fertilizer plant fire threatens an ammonium nitrate explosion - KRDO

 By Chris Boyette, CNN

-A large fire burning at a fertilizer plant in Winston-Salem, North Carolina, is threatening an explosion of ammonium nitrate as officials urge the evacuation of 6,000 people within a mile of the site, including some students at Wake Forest University.
+A fire burning at a Winston-Salem, North Carolina, fertilizer plant Tuesday has forced emergency responders to urge the evacuation of about 6,000 people, including Wake Forest University students and more than 200 inmates from a nearby prison.

+The potential for an ammonium nitrate explosion at the Winston Weaver Co. plant remained a top concern, fire officials said, as authorities scrambled to evacuate almost 2,500 homes within a mile of the blaze.

+There were 600 tons of ammonium nitrate and 5,000 tons of finished fertilizer on the site, Winston-Salem Fire Chief Trey Mayo said.
+That compares with the 240 tons of ammonium nitrate at a West, Texas, fertilizer plant blast that killed 15 people in 2013.
+Winston-Salem is more densely populated than rural West, Texas.

+People should stay inside, the fire chief urged.
+Nitrogen dioxide levels were 65 parts per million mid Tuesday morning, Mayo said, adding that 100 ppm would represent a concern.

+“We are not out of the woods,” Mayo said of the potential of an explosion from the fire.

+At one point, fire trucks were driving down every road in the evacuation zone — and going door-to-door in some places — using a public address system to urge residents to evacuate, Winston-Salem Fire Department Battalion Chief Patrick Grubbs said early Tuesday.
+He warned of poor air quality and asked that people call 911 only if “you are experiencing an emergency.”

+The blaze began Monday night at the plant.
+After battling it for two hours, the fire department pulled back its crews after the blaze spread to a rail car containing ammonium nitrate, Grubbs said.

 “Right now, the fire is still active, and there’s still potential for explosion.
-We’re asking all the citizens to evacuate the area for a 1-mile radius around it,” Winston-Salem Fire Department Battalion Chief Patrick Grubbs said early Tuesday at a news conference.
+We’re asking all the citizens to evacuate the area for a 1-mile radius around it,” he said early Tuesday.

-“We have trucks, fire trucks going down every road on the (public address) system.
-We’re going door to door in some places and hitting target communities trying to get everyone out of the area,” Grubbs said, adding that sunrise will reveal poor air quality and people should only call 911 if “you are experiencing an emergency.”

-The blaze began Monday night at the Weaver plant, and after battling it for two hours, the fire department pulled back its crews after fire spread to a rail car on site containing ammonium nitrate, which presents a risk of explosion, Grubbs said.

-A fire truck remains at the back side of the building flowing water to the fire, but no fire staff are there, Grubbs said.
-The department is accessing the scene every 15 to 20 minutes using drone teams, he said.

-The cause of the fire remains under investigation, Grubbs said, and the fire department has been in touch with the company that owns the fertilizer plant.
-The Winston Weaver Company did not immediately respond to CNN’s request for more information.

-At least 90 firefighters and up to about 150 emergency personnel — including police and others — have been working on the fire and to help evacuate the area, Grubbs said.

-“We want to make sure that right now we’re evacuating everybody in this 1-mile radius.
-There is still a potential for explosion,” he said.
 “We do not know the full extent of the time we’ll be here.
 It will not be anytime soon that we’ll be leaving.”

+A fire truck remains at the back side of the building dousing the fire, but no fire staff are there, Grubbs said.
+The department is accessing the scene every 15 to 20 minutes using drone teams, he said.

+The cause of the fire remains under investigation, Grubbs said, and the fire department has been in touch with the company that owns the plant.
+The Winston Weaver Co. did not respond immediately to CNN’s request for information.

+Mayor Pro Tempore Denise Adams heard sirens around 7 p.m., Monday, then a “tremendous boom,” while watching TV, she said.

+The fertilizer plant had passed a routine inspection in December, officials said.

-Wake Forest University has canceled classes Tuesday because of the fire, the university said.
-The evacuation area includes one unit of on-campus housing, Deacon Place, and students on campus or living outside the 1-mile zone are encouraged to stay indoors and keep their windows closed, it said.
-The Wellbeing Center, Benson Center and ZSR Library are open for faculty, staff or students who need a place to stay.
+Wake Forest University canceled classes Tuesday, the university said.
+The evacuation area includes a unit of on-campus housing, Deacon Place, and students on campus or living outside the 1-mile zone are encouraged to stay indoors and keep their windows closed, the school said.
+The Wellbeing Center, Benson Center and Z. Smith Reynolds Library are open for faculty, staff or students who need a place to stay.

 The-CNN-Wire